Forceea (forˈsēa) is a data factory for Salesforce, creating data using the Dadela data generation language to describe the “nature” of data.

 - Automatically defines required fields.

 - Can create data for fields of (almost) every data type: Integer, Currency, Double, Date, Datetime, Time, Boolean, String, TextArea, Percent, Reference, Email, Phone, URL, Base64, Picklist and MultiPicklist.

 - Handles Record Types and field dependencies (dependent picklists).

 - Supports record groups for inserting and deleting records.

 - Validates the definitions based on the field data type.

 - Has an extended error messaging system.

-You can find many details of the capabilities offered by the framework in the User Guide and
+You can find many details in the User Guide

 - Populate your Salesforce org with data using Forceea and Salesforce CLI: a step-by-step guide